I am a software engineer by day, or at least by morning.

-(I'm not John M. Carr the campus police officer, or Joe Connolly at RLE who is jfc@rle.mit.edu.
-The MIT database may give you one of those two when you ask for me.)
+I am neither John M. Carr the campus police officer, who died May 22, 2016, nor Joe Connolly who used to work for RLE and was jfc@rle.mit.edu.
+The MIT database may give you one of those two when you ask for me.

 I am a member of the National Motorists Association, the only national group supporting motorists rights and the use of engineering standards instead of politics for traffic control.